ldbib/MEDLINEXMLToJSON/README.md

 [Emil Hemdal](https://github.com/emilhem)

 ## Changelog

+### Version 1.0 - 6th of August 2014
+Test added.
+Can and should be used as a module.
+Moved around files.
+Added an extensive test xml that contains a lot of the different possibilites that the MEDLINE® XML file could contain.

 ### Version 0.1 - 30th of July 2014
 Basic usage with example file.
 Can not be used as a module yet!